mnot/I-D/http-key/draft.md

 ### "beg": Beginning Substring Match Modifier

 The "beg" modifier matches if both lists contain a value that begins with the same sequence of characters as the parameter value (after unquoting).

-### "end": End Substring Match Modifier

-The "end" modifier matches if both lists contain a value that ends with the same sequence of characters as the parameter value (after unquoting).

 ### "I": Case Insensitivity Flag